 Join us for a veterinary medicine experience in Costa Rica and see what being a vet is all about: large and small animal medicine, husbandry, pathology and surgery, all in locations that resemble paradise.

-Costa Rica Veterinary Medicine offers 3 natural science college credits through Lesley University.
+Costa Rica Pre-Veterinary Medical Experience offers 3 natural science college credits through Lesley University.
 Additionally, students earn 20 hours of documented community service.

 For students considering a future working with animals or are pre-vet school, this opportunity to gain hands-on experience will prepare you for your future and give you the field experience needed to pursue that path.
 This program introduces you to not only academic subject areas taught at vet school, but also the in-class lab techniques used to uphold these teachings, and students will log 35+ hours working alongside veterinarians.
 Students learn comparative anatomy, physiology, medicine, surgery, behavior, husbandry, nutrition, conversation, management and public health standards.

 Through service, gain a more meaningful connection to the cultures and communities you explore while taking an active role to address important global issues at the local level.
 While in Costa Rica, you will volunteer at farms, rescue centers and animal clinics.

 Start the adventure by making your way through stunning canyons and a lowland tropical rainforest.
 The lush canopy provides a home for some of the beloved creatures you’ll be working with directly.
 Naturalist guides give an intriguing introduction to Costa Rica’s ecological wonders as you raft Class III rapids.
 Keep your eyes peeled for monkeys, tropical birds and the Blue Morpho butterfly.